CaterinaNavarro/excel-data-extractor/README.md

 #### MissingExcelFieldAttributeException

-Exception thrown when using the method to extract data and parse into an specific object type T without indicating the list of fields apart.
+Exception thrown when using the method to extract data and convert into a specific object type T without indicating the list of fields apart.
 In this case, the type T must include the ExcelFieldAttribute in all of its properties.

 #### RequiredFieldException